orblivion/desert-atlas/README.md

 ### Users and Grains

 Most self-hosted web applications come in a single installation to handle all of its users.
-A usual word processor web application, for example, might have two users, each owning three documents in one database.
-With Sandstorm's model, a word processor app would be designed to be controlled by only one user and have only one document.
-However, those same two users would still be able to each have 3 documents by spinning up three different instances of the app on demand, each with its own database.
+A standard word processor web application, for example, might have two users, each owning three documents, all represented in one database.
+With Sandstorm's model, a similar word processor app would be designed to be controlled by only one user and have only one document.
+Those same two users would then be able to each have 3 documents by spinning up _three different instances of the app_ on demand, each with its own database.
 These instances are called "grains".

 ### Sandbox Environment